-The unaudited pro forma condensed combined Statement of Operations has been prepared by the Company's management based upon the Company's historical Statement of Operations from March 11, 2016 (date of inception) to December 31, 2016 and the pro forma results of owning the Properties.
-This pro forma statement may not be indicative of the results that actually would have occurred had the anticipated acquisition been in effect on the dates indicated or which may be obtained in the future.
+The unaudited pro forma condensed combined financial statements have been prepared by the Company's management based upon the historical financial statements of the Company and the pro forma results of owning the Acquired Properties, Contributed Properties, Recently Acquired Properties, and the Property Under Contract.
+These pro forma statements may not be indicative of the results that actually would have occurred had the anticipated acquisition been in effect on the dates indicated or which may be obtained in the future.

-In management's opinion, all adjustments necessary to reflect the effects of the Properties' acquisition as of January 1, 2016 have been made.
-These unaudited pro forma condensed combined financial statements are for informational purposes only and should be read in conjunction with the historical consolidated financial statements of (i) the Company, as of December 31, 2016 and for the period from March 11, 2016 to December 31, 2016, (ii) Holmwood Capital, LLC, as of December 31, 2016 and 2015 and for the Years Ended December 31, 2016 and 2015.
+In management's opinion, all adjustments necessary to reflect the effects of acquiring the Acquired Properties, Contributed Properties, Recently Acquired Properties and the Property Under Contract as of January 1, 2017 have been made.
+These unaudited pro forma condensed combined financial statements are for informational purposes only and should be read in conjunction with the historical consolidated financial statements of (i) the Company, as of December 31, 2017 and December 31, 2016 and for the year ended December 31, 2017 and for the period from March 11, 2016 to December 31, 2016, (ii) Holmwood Capital, LLC, as of May 26, 2017 and December 31, 2016 and for the period from January 1, 2017 to May 26, 2017 and for the year ended December 31, 2016.

-HC Government Realty Trust, Inc. Unaudited Pro Forma Condensed Combined Statement of Operations For the Year Ended December 31, 2016
+HC Government Realty Trust, Inc. Unaudited Pro Forma Condensed Combined Statement of Operations For the Year Ended December 31, 2017